My friend provided the following summary of the book, “The Gospel in Genesis”:

 Christ tells us of the benefit of keeping His command in John 14: 1, “Do not let your hearts be troubled.
 In my Father’s house there are many mansions.”
 Christ assures us of God’s ongoing support in John 14: 16-17, “And I will ask the Father, and He will give you another Advocate to be with you always – The Spirit of Truth, which the world cannot accept, because it neither sees it, nor knows it.”

 The secular culture’s creed is, “What’s in it for me?” and “If it feels good, do it.”
-Sadly, the suicides of the rich and famous are the legacies of the secular culture.
-More insidious, are the secular lives of quiet desperation, wondering, “Is that all there is?” and “Who moved my cheese?”
+Sadly, the secular lives of quiet desperation wonder, “Is that all there is?” and “Who moved my cheese?”
 They conclude that their “lives were full of sound and fury, signifying nothing.”
+“Lives that strut & fret their hour upon the stage, to be heard no more.”

 Satan’s lies are not the solution they promised to be.
 They are illusions – holograms of happiness.
 Christ describes the devil in John 8: 45, “When he (Satan) tells a lie, he speaks from his very nature, for he is a liar, and the father of lies.”
 Fortunately, Grace allows us to die to the things that Christ died for.
 Grace allows us to live without fear or worry about the trivial and transient things that Satan says are important.
 Satan wants men to worry about themselves – to live in regret of the past and fear of the future.